awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Modifying the supported instance types<a name="modify-host-support"></a>

-Dedicated Hosts powered by the AWS Nitro System can support multiple instance types within the same instance family on a host\.
+Support for multiple instance types on the same Dedicated Host is available for the following instance families: `c5`, `m5`, `r5`, `c5n`, `r5n`, and `m5n`\.
+Other instance families support only a single instance type on the same Dedicated Host\.

+You can allocate a Dedicated Host using the following methods\.

 You can modify a Dedicated Host to change the instance types that it supports\.
 If it currently supports a single instance type, you can modify it to support multiple instance types within that instance family\.
 Similarly, if it currently supports multiple instance types, you can modify it to support a specific instance type only\.